pingcap/docs/tidb-cloud/backup-and-restore.md

 ## Limitations

-### Dedicated Tier
+### TiDB Dedicated

 - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.
 - If you turn on and off PITR (Point-in-time Recovery) multiple times, you can only choose a time point within the recoverable range after the most recent PITR is enabled.
 The earlier recoverable range is not accessible.

-### Serverless Tier
+### TiDB Serverless

-- It is important to note that Serverless Tier clusters only support in-place restoring from backups.
+- It is important to note that TiDB Serverless clusters only support in-place restoring from backups.
 When a restore is performed, tables in the `mysql` schema are also impacted.
 Hence, any changes made to user credentials and permissions or system variables will be rolled back to the state when the backup was taken.
 - Manual backup is not yet supported.
 - PITR (Point-in-time Recovery) is not yet supported.
 - The cluster will be unavailable during the restore process, and existing connections will be terminated.
 You can establish new connections once the restore is complete.